Is Homeownership in Your Future?

 Successful homeownership means being able to enjoy the comfort and security that owning a home can provide.
 That’s why it’s so important to understand the responsibilities of homeownership.

 You’ve worked hard to purchase your home – and you don’t want to jeopardize it.
 The single most important thing you can do to be a successful homeowner is to make your payment on or before the due date every month.
 Missing a mortgage payment can have serious consequences.
-If you are having trouble making your payment, seek help immediately (see resources on page 13).
+If you are having trouble making your payment, seek help immediately (scroll down for local resources that can help).

 Always check your loan documents and monthly mortgage statements for changes in your escrow amount or monthly payment amount, or for any errors or omissions.
 If you have any questions or find any errors, contact your lender immediately and don’t be afraid to ask for clarification on anything that you don’t understand.